Remain (film): Filming

-Remain was filmed with 35mm VistaVision cameras.
-Principal photography in Rhode Island began on June 18, 2025.
+Remain was shot with 35 mm VistaVision cameras.
+Principal photography took place in Rhode Island, commencing on June 18, 2025.
+It was scheduled to conclude on August 8, and a wrap party was held on August 10.

 Locations included the Coffee Depot in Warren; a ferry on Narragansett Bay (accessed via the Prudence Island Ferry dock) and the town common in Bristol; the closed Gray's General Store in Adamsville and the Haffenreffer estate in Sakonnet Point, Little Compton; Washington Square (including the exterior of the Florence K. Murray Courthouse in Eisenhower Park) in Newport; the Swamp Meadow Bridge in Foster; a tavern in Chepachet, Glocester; the historic Cranston Street Armory and the Dexter Training Ground in Providence; and the Fort Wetherill State Park in Jamestown.

-Filming was scheduled to conclude on August 8, and a wrap party was held on August 10.
-Shyamalan's production company Blinding Edge Pictures paid a monthly $10,000 fee to lease the Cranston Street Armory for seven months, starting on May 1, 2025.
-The production moved into the armory, which it used as a soundstage, in early July and will keep it available until the end of November for any necessary reshoots.
+Shyamalan's production company Blinding Edge Pictures paid a monthly $10,000 fee to lease the Cranston Street Armory for seven months, starting in May 2025.
+The production moved into the armory, which it used as a soundstage for the interior of a bed-and-breakfast, in early July, moved out on July 30, and planned to keep it available until late November for any necessary reshoots.
+In February 2026, the production returned to the Armory to film either reshoots or additional scenes.

+Post-production

+James Newton Howard composed the score, marking his ninth collaboration with Shyamalan and first since After Earth (2013).

 Release

-Remain is scheduled to be theatrically released by Warner Bros. on October 23, 2026.
+Remain is scheduled to be theatrically released by Warner Bros. on February 5, 2027.
+It was previously set to be released on October 23, 2026.